AlexJReid/blog/content/posts/runhouse/index.md

 $ curl https://runhouse-xxxxxx-ew.a.run.app
 Ok.
 ```
-OK, this was hilarious, it seemed to work.
+Hilariously, it seemed to work.

 Moving over to Postman I queried one of the system tables.